mlrun/mlrun/docs/monitoring/index.md

 The model monitoring process flow starts with collecting operational data from a function in the model serving pod.
 The model monitoring stream pod forwards data to a Parquet database.
 The controller periodically checks the Parquet DB for new data and forwards it to the relevant application.
-Each monitoring application is a separate nuclio real-time function.
+Each monitoring application is a separate nuclio real-time job.
 Each one listens to a stream that is filled by the monitoring controller on each `base_period` interval.
 The stream function examines
 the log entry, processes it into statistics which are then written to the statistics databases (parquet file, time series database and key value database).